Hell Is Other Robots: Reception

 "Hell Is Other Robots" is one of four episodes featured in the DVD boxed set Monster Robot Maniac Fun Collection, Groening's favorite episodes from the first four seasons.
 The DVD includes audio commentary from Groening and DiMaggio, as well as a full-length animatic of the episode.
 In an article on the DVD release, Winston-Salem Journal described "Hell Is Other Robots" as one of Futurama's best episodes.
 Dan Castellaneta's performance as the Robot Devil in this episode and "The Devil's Hands are Idle Playthings" was described as a "bravura appearance".
 In a review of Futurama's first-season DVD release, the South Wales Echo highlighted the episode along with "Fear of a Bot Planet" as "crazy episodes" of the series.
 Brian Cortis of The Age gave the episode a rating of three stars out of four.

 Writing in The Observer after Futurama's debut in the United States but before it aired in the United Kingdom, Andrew Collins wrote favorably of the series and highlighted "Hell Is Other Robots" and "Love's Labors Lost in Space".
 He noted that the jokes "come thick and fast".
-John G. Nettles of PopMatters wrote: "'Hell is Other Robots' is a terrific introduction to Bender and Futurama's irreverent humor, sly social satire, and damn catchy musical numbers."
+John G. Nettles of PopMatters wrote: "'Hell is Other Robots' is a terrific introduction to Bender and Futuramas irreverent humor, sly social satire, and damn catchy musical numbers."
 TV Squad wrote that the series' funnier material appears in "Robot Hell – after Bender is 'born again' in the Temple of Robotology."
 David Johnson of DVD Verdict described "Hell Is Other Robots" as "not one of my favorites", criticizing the episode for focusing a large amount on the character of Bender.
 Johnson concluded his review by rating the episode a "B".
 The episode led to a Dark Horse Comics book, Futurama Pop-Out People: Hell Is Other Robots.